pylattice/MitoTNT/docs/user_guide.md

 Multiple remodeling nodes located in proximity (less than 5 edges away) are grouped into a single fission/fusion site.

-- `stride_size`: step size for the sliding window (default is 1, detects every frame)
+- `tracking_interval`: step size for the sliding window in frames (default is None, inherits the value used during tracking).
 - `half_win_size`: size of the half sliding window in number of frames (default is 4).
 The higher the value the stricter the requirement for calling fusion/fission.
 - `min_tracked_frames`: minimum number of frames that are tracked in both half window in order to declare an event (default is 2).